 2. Double Up

-You can definitely doubled-up on certain items during the celebrations.
+You can definitely double-up on certain items during the celebrations.
 For example, fresh florals used for the mandap aisle way pedestals in the morning can easily be reused as table centrepieces in the evening if your colour scheme is similar.
 Favours can also be used as place cards so you’re not printing two lots of stationery.

 Avoid an open bar.
 This doesn’t mean you won’t be providing any alcohol for your guests, it just means you can keep things simple by providing beers, wines and a personalised cocktail or two.
 You can then give your guests the option of purchasing anything additional.